Vladislao/statix/README.md

 * prefix: `nil`
 * host: `"127.0.0.1"`
 * port: `8125`
+* telegraf: `false` (Use Telegraf's StatsD line protocol, which is slightly different than the rest)

 __Note:__ by default, configuration is evaluated once, at compile time.
 If you plan using other configuration at runtime, you must specify the `:runtime_config` option: